 Country Life Magazine has been celebrating the joys of rural life since 1897.
 And whilst its Instagram feed is not quite as old as that, its contents attest to its longevity.
 What Anglophile could not delight in its celebration of Georgian architecture, as per Reddish House, which once belonged to Cecil Beaton?

-And when it posts vistas as perfectly idyllic as this one across The Slad Valley in Gloucestershire (the setting for Cider with Rosie), or this view of Winchester’s River Itchen in the early morning, dreams of far-flung destinations strangely and suddenly recede to nothing.
+And when it posts vistas as perfectly idyllic as you can imagine, whether in Scotland or across The Slad Valley in Gloucestershire (the setting for Cider with Rosie), or a view of Winchester’s River Itchen in the early morning, dreams of far-flung destinations strangely and suddenly recede to nothing.

 10 Best UK Holiday Booking Sites

 Why The Cotswolds Is So Damn Popular At Christmas